dcos/dcos/packages/adminrouter/extra/src/README.md

 Tests shared by most of the endpoints are as follows:
 * `generic_no_slash_redirect_test` - test that a location without a trailing slash is redirected to one that ends with `/`.
-* `generic_response_headers_verify_test` - test that the response sent by AR is correct, this mostly involves checking response headers.
+* `generic_verify_response_test` - test that the response sent by AR is correct, this mostly involves checking response headers and the response status code.
 * `generic_upstream_headers_verify_test` - test that the headers of the request sent by NGINX to the upstream is correct.
 * `generic_upstream_cookies_verify_test` - check if the cookies set in the